HTTP5214-Winter2023/team-C4RBON/MuskanAggarwal/Muskan-Aggarwal-standup-log.md

 - Decided whatsapp as our official channel of communication.
 - Decided Kanban as the tool for feature tracking.
 - Continuing the discussion of pain points.

+## Week 7 - 22nd Feb,2023
+- Kanban board was created on trello.
+- Held discussion about languages and frameworks

+## Week 9 - 8th Mar,2023

+- Jigar mehta as our fifth scrum master was decided.
+- We decided our group automation project as "Randomized Grouping Web Application".
+- This project will automatically split students in random groups.
+- Team members had a discussion about individual responsibilities.

+## Restrospective meeting
+- What went well: The project idea was finalised and tasks were segregated.
+- What did not go well: Responsibilities couldn’t be finalised because we all have different special areas to work.

+## Week 10 - 15th Mar,2023
+- Aadrit Chauhan was decided as the scrum master.
+- Project tasks were listed clearly.
+- Every team member was assigned tasks.
+- I started working on creating the main function to split students randomly into groups.